How to extract text from a PDF file?

 Click Add Files, and then click Convert.
 When the conversion is complete, click Browse to open the file.
 Your performance will vary using this program, so don't expect too much.

-Also, it should be noted that if you are in a corporate environment or can get your hands on a copy of Adobe Acrobat to work, then you can really achieve much better results.
+Also, it's worth noting that if you're in a corporate environment or you can get your hands on a copy of Adobe Acrobat at work, then you can really get much better results.

-Acrobat is obviously not free, but the software does indeed have conversion options for your projects from PDFs to Word, Excel and HTML.
-It also did the best rendering keeping the original document structure and complicated text conversion.
+Acrobat is obviously not free, but the software does have options for converting your projects from PDF to Word, Excel and HTML format.
+It also did the best rendering in maintaining the original document structure and complicated text conversion.